 Law of Diminishing Marginal Utility in practice

-This being the fundamental law of consumer behavior, it can be fruitfully applied to many economic situations like:
+The diminishing utility being the fundamental law of consumer behavior, it can be fruitfully applied to many economic situations like:

-- Predicting the market trends
+Predicting market trends of diminishing utility

 The consumer will demand a product based on his anticipation of utility from it.
 So if a manufacturer or trader perceives a high utility in a particular product, he can very well anticipate that the demand for the same will pick up and he can avail of this opportunity.